On-site Field Trips

 Visit the Historic Village, Genesee Country Nature Center, or the John L. Wehle Gallery.
 There is nothing like a face-to-face, in-person, hands-on experience at GCV&M. On-site field trips are available on select dates in March, April, October, and December and regularly May through September.
 Scroll to the bottom of this page to explore our Frequently Asked Questions.

 Whether your group is visiting for two hours or all day, you and your students can explore at your own pace.
 Several locations throughout the village provide hands-on activities for students to do during their visit.
-Not sure what your students should visit or how to organize your day?
-Use one of the Self-Guided Tour Options, available upon request.
 Be sure to review our 30-minute Enrichment Activities hosted by a museum interpreter as a capstone to your visit.

-Self-guided tours are available on limited Wednesdays, Thursdays, and Fridays in the fall and spring.
+Self-guided tours are available on limited Wednesdays, Thursdays, and Fridays from May – October.
 Grant funding may be available for your school.

 GCV&M Theme Days

 Attend the museum on one of our monthly theme days!
 Key locations throughout the village are set up to guide your group along – with activities, games, and costumed experts – theme days allow your students to make clear connections between life in the 19th century and today.
 Each theme covers specific curriculum standards.